RATA data analysis

 RATA data analysis is a method used in sensory evaluation to collect and analyze data on consumer perceptions of products.

-Participants rate product attributes such as attributes about taste, texture or appearance using a numerical scale or rating system.
+Participants rate product attributes such as taste, texture, or appearance using a numerical scale or rating system.
 Ratings are analyzed to identify patterns and trends using multivariate statistical analysis.

 RATA DATA ANALYSIS OUTPUTS IN XLSTAT